-External Internal ESC work 2015 The EC initiates discussion on the principles and process for taking account of non-member catch in the 2018-20 TAC period.
+External Internal ESC work schedule 2015 The EC initiates discussion on the principles and process for taking account of non-member catch in the 2018-20 TAC period.
 The ESC, CC and Members to undertake analyses to provide estimates of non-member catch.
 Commission market analyses on significant markets to contribute to estimating non-member catch.
 Individual Member research on applicable sources of mortality and report back to ESC and CC for discussion and review.
 Members shall endeavour to set allowances to commence for 2016-17 quota years for all sources of attributable mortality based on best estimates and notify other Members by CCSBT22.
 If Members can't they will notify CCSBT22 and explain why they are unable to and set a date by which they can set the allowance.
-The EC initiate discussion and agreement to a process for dealing collation of information on unreported mortalities and categorising this information in accordance with OM "fleets" (ESC19 Report).
+The EC initiate discussion and agreement to a process for dealing with attributable catch within the next quota block (2018-20).
+Collation of information on unreported mortalities and categorising this information in accordance with OM "fleets" (ESC19 Report).
 2016 The ESC, CC and Members continue analyses to provide estimates of nonmember catch.
-The EC decides on the adjustment to take account of non-member catch in the 2018-20 TAC period. with attributable catch within the next quota block (2018-20).
-1. The EC if necessary continue discussion so as to agree on a process for dealing with attributable catch within the next quota block (2018-20).
-2. Individual Members continue research on applicable sources of mortality and report back to the ESC and CC for discussion and review.
-ESC scheduled to run MP to recommend TAC for 2018-2020.
-2017 The ESC, CC and Members continue analyses to provide estimates of nonmember catch.
-Individual Members continue research on applicable sources of mortality & report back to the ESC and CC for discussion review.
-Full implementation of the common definition of attributable catch.
-ESC scheduled to conduct full stock assessment and the first formal review of MP.
+The EC decides on the adjustment to take account of non-member catch in the 2018-20 TAC period.
+The ESC, CC and Members continue analyses to The EC if necessary continue discussion so as to agree on a process for dealing with attributable catch within the next quota block (2018-20).
+Individual Members continue research on applicable sources of mortality and report back to the ESC and CC for discussion and review.
+Individual Members continue research on applicable sources of mortality &amp; report ESC scheduled to run MP to recommend TAC for 2018-2020.
+ESC scheduled to conduct full stock 2018 provide estimates of non-member catch. back to the ESC and CC for discussion review.
+Full implementation of the common assessment and the first formal review of MP. definition of attributable catch.